 School rules contained in this handbook express our code of discipline necessary to achieve maximum growth for each student.

-Pupil-Parent-Teacher relationships are integral parts of the child's learning experience.
-It is hoped that the handbook contributes to this end and serves as a single source of valuable information for you, the parents.
+Student-Parent-Teacher relationships are integral parts of the child's learning experience.
+It is hoped that the handbook contributes to this end and serves as a single source of valuable information.

 TABLE OF CONTENTS